Shane32/GraphQL.AspNetCore3/README.md

 });
 ```

+Please note:

-Please note that if JWT Bearer is not the default authentication scheme, you will need to
+- If JWT Bearer is not the default authentication scheme, you will need to specify
-specify the authentication scheme to use for GraphQL requests.
+  the authentication scheme to use for GraphQL requests.
 See 'Authentication schemes'
   below for more information.

+- Events configured through `JwtBearerEvents` are not currently supported.

 #### Authentication schemes